 Past leading roles include Falstaff in Verdi’s Falstaff, Don Giovanni, Leporello and Il Commendatore in Mozart’s Don Giovanni, Nick Shadow in Stravinsky’s The Rake’s Progress, Collatinus in Brittain’s The Rape of Lucretia, Oroveso in Bellini’s Norma, Rambaldo in Puccini’s La Rondine, Raimondo in Donizetti’s Lucia di Lammermoor, Friar Laurence in Gounod’s Romeo and Juliet and Elijah in Mendelssohn’s Elijah.
 Additional credits include the Israeli Symphony Orchestra, California Philharmonic, Capitol Records, Abbey Road Studios and the soundtrack of the film Rolled.

-American tenor John Robert Lindsey, whom the Wall Street Journal called "potently nasty" for his snarling portrayal of the bartender Lloyd in the world-premiere of Paul Moravec's The Shining at Minnesota Opera, has gained a reputation as a budding dramatic tenor with a connection to German, English and new works repertoire.
+John Lindsey, whose voice has been described as "a blazing tenor" by Opera News, has gained a reputation as a budding dramatic tenor with a connection to German, English and new works repertoire.

-Recent engagements included Don José in Carmen with Opera San Jose, Monostatos at Minnesota Opera, and on the concert stage, Beethoven's Symphony No. 9, conducted by Sebastian Lang Lessing.
+Recent engagements include Narraboth in Salome with the Minnesota Orchestra, Jonathan Dale in Silent Night with Michigan Opera Theater, Ben Marco in The Manchurian Candidate with Austin Opera, Lloyd in the world premiere of Paul Moravec's The Shining, and Don José in Carmen with Opera San Jose, and on the concert stage, Beethoven's Symphony No. 9, conducted by Sebastian Lang Lessing.
 During his time as a Resident Artist at Minnesota Opera, he performed Malcolm in Macbeth, Graf Elemer in Arabella, and Ismaele in Nabucco.
 While an Apprentice at Des Moines Metro Opera, he covered Steva in Jenufa and Dick Johnson in La Fanciulla del West.
-A passionate performer and proponent of new works, John Robert Lindsey has participated in workshops at Minnesota Opera and elsewhere in Sister Carrie, Parables, and Elmer Gantry by Robert Aldridge & Herschel Garfein, The Dream of Valentino by Dominick Argento, and Silent Night.
+A passionate performer and proponent of new works, John Lindsey has participated in workshops at Minnesota Opera and elsewhere in Sister Carrie, Parables, and Elmer Gantry by Robert Aldridge & Herschel Garfein, The Dream of Valentino by Dominick Argento, and Silent Night.
 Equally at home on the concert stage, he has performed with orchestra Verdi's Requiem, Mendelssohn's Elijah, Mozart's Requiem and Mass in C Minor, and Handel's Messiah.

-Mr. Lindsey was an apprentice artist with Des Moines Metro Opera in 2015, a Resident Artist with Minnesota Opera from 2011-2014, and a studio artist with Central City Opera in 2011.
+Mr. Lindsey was an Apprentice Artist with Des Moines Metro Opera in 2015, a Resident Artist with Minnesota Opera from, and a studio artist with Central City Opera in 2011.
 He received his Master of Music in Voice Performance from the University of Colorado at Boulder, and his Bachelor of Music in Voice Performance from Colorado State University in his hometown of Fort Collins.
 In 2015, he was invited to participate in the International Competition for Wagnerian Voices at Bayreuth.
-He currently resides in Conroe, Texas, near Houston, with his wife Nicole.
+He currently resides outside Houston, Texas, with his wife Nicole.

 American soprano Laura Wilde, winner of a 2016 Sara Tucker Study Grant from the Richard Tucker Foundation, as well as the 2016 Luminarts Women’s Voice Fellowship, has been praised by Opera News as having, “a ravishingly beautiful sound, [and] a fine sense of style and character.”
 For the 2016/17 season, Ms. Wilde will return to the Lyric Opera of Chicago for a role debut as Freia in David Pountney’s new production of Das Rheingold, conducted by Sir Andrew Davis.
 Other operatic engagements include the world premiere of Craig Bohmler’s Riders of the Purple Sage at Arizona Opera, where Ms. Wilde will portray the role of Jane Withersteen, Michaela in Carmen with Nashville Opera and a return to Opera Theatre of Saint Louis as a principal artist as Vitellia in La Clemenza di Tito.
 Additionally, she will present a solo recital and masterclass at South Dakota State University with pianist Craig Terry.